ArieArya/hlp21-group-07/Symbols.md

 # Symbols Interface
-The main purpose of Symbols is to create a view function for all the symbols listed in the Issie components.
-The main types and interfaces used in Symbol.fs is described in the sections below.
+The main purpose of Symbols is to create a view function for all the symbols listed in the ISSIE components.
+The main types and interfaces used in Symbol.fs is described in the corresponding sections below.

 ## Model State
-The model state is defined by default as a list of symbols defined by the Symbol type.
+The model state is defined as a list of symbols defined by the Symbol type.
+This describes all Issie components currently defined in the canvas.
 ```F#
 type Model = Symbol list
 ```

 ## Symbol Type
-The Symbol type contains additional features from those specified in the Skeleton code.
+The Symbol type contains additional features from those specified in the Skeleton code primarily to add functionalities of: multiple symbol dragging & deletion, hover-to-show-port animations, adaptive number of ports in symbol, and automatic display of available connection ports when dragging wires.
+The modified Symbol type is shown below:
 ```F#
 type Symbol =
     {